العربية

 2. Acetabular Templating: The acetabular template is positioned at a 40- to 45-degree angle of inclination.
 It should correspond closely to the subchondral bone plate, ensuring adequate lateral coverage and medialization to the true floor (ilioischial line).
 The new center of rotation is marked.

 4. Neck Length and Offset: The neck length and offset are estimated to restore the abductor moment arm.
-The anticipated level of the femoral neck resection is marked relative to the lesser trochanter.
+The anticipated level of the femoral neck resection is marked relative to the lesser trochanter, providing a critical intraoperative landmark for the initial osteotomy.

 Image